Pharm D. Technical Standards

 Competencies in each of the four categories are expected to be demonstrated throughout the program.
 These technical standards are consistent with the expectations of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 They will be reviewed and updated to reflect the competencies necessary to safely and adequately perform in both an academic and clinical setting.

-Any applicant who has a question about whether he or she can meet these standards should contact the School's Associate Dean for Student and Professional Affairs (209-946-2420) or email@example.com) and/or the Office of Services for Students with Disabilities (209-946-3221 or firstname.lastname@example.org) to inquire about eligibility for receiving reasonable accommodations.
+Any applicant who has a question about whether he or she can meet these standards should contact Associate Dean, Dr. Jim Uchizono (209-946-2563) and/or the Office of Services for Students with Disabilities (209-946-3221 or email@example.com) to inquire about eligibility for receiving reasonable accommodations.
 Reasonable accommodation can be made as long as it does not fundamentally alter the nature of the program offered and does not impose an undue hardship such as those that cause a significant expense, difficulty or are unduly disruptive to the educational process.